annikacrossley/e-commerce/README.md

 THEN the data for each of these routes is displayed in a formatted JSON

-WHEN I test API POST, PUT, and DELETE routes in Insomnia Core THEN I am able to successfully create, update, and delete data in my database
+WHEN I test API POST, PUT, and DELETE routes in Insomnia Core THEN I am able to successfully create, update, and delete data in my database.

-You’ll need to use the MySQL2 and Sequelize packages to connect your Express.js API to a MySQL database and the dotenv package to use environment variables to store sensitive data, like your MySQL username, password, and database name.

-Use the schema.sql file in the db folder to create your database using MySQL shell commands.
-Use environment variables to store sensitive data, like your MySQL username, password, and database name.

- -->
+Please see the following video for a demo.

+## Video

+<a href="https://drive.google.com/file/d/1-mcQsZebxEc5zc7r59DNQjGroeXv9vE1/preview" width="640" height="480">View demo here.</a>

+## Credits

+Starter code provided by UW Bootcamp.